Dates and deadlines

 The Libertarian Party, which had a primary in 2018, has lost full party status and will not have a primary.
 The Libertarians and Greens have "organization" status.
 People can register with those parties, but they do not have primaries.

 Voters can only participate in one party's primary.

-If you are registered to vote as a Democrat, for example, your vote in the primary election will help choose the Democratic Party's nominees for various offices.
-Since you, as a registered Democrat, are selecting your party's candidate to run against candidates from other parties in the general election, you will be given a ballot with only Democratic candidates to choose from.
-You will not see the names of any Republican or Libertarian candidates on your primary election ballot.
+If you are registered to vote as a Democrat, for example, your vote in the Primary Election will help choose the Democratic Party's nominees for various offices.
+Since you, as a registered Democrat, are selecting your party's candidate to run against candidates from other parties in the General Election, you will be sent a ballot with only Democratic candidates to choose from.
+You will not see the names of any Republican candidates on your Primary Election ballot.

 Can I vote for a Republican for one office and a Democrat for another?